Statistics Explained

 The EU remains the world’s biggest ODA donor

-In 2021, the EU maintained its position as the biggest ODA donor globally, providing about EUR 71.6 billion.
+In 2022, the EU maintained its position as the biggest ODA donor globally, providing about EUR 92.1 billion.
 This figure refers to the combined ODA provided by the 27 EU Member States and EU institutions.
-Moreover, with 0.49 % in 2021, the EU’s overall ODA/GNI ratio was significantly higher than for most other Development Assistance Committee’s (DAC) donors such as Canada, Japan or the United States.
-At the same time, aid from emerging donors is gaining in relevance.
-For example, Saudi Arabia and Türkiye spent about 1 % of their GNI on ODA in 2021 [5].
+Moreover, with 0.58 % in 2022, the EU’s overall ODA/GNI ratio was significantly higher than for most other Development Assistance Committee’s (DAC) donors such as Canada, Japan or the United States.

 The EU seeks to support least developed countries in particular

 To direct resources where they are most needed — least developed countries (LDCs) and countries in states of fragility and conflict — the EU has a target to collectively provide 0.15–0.20 % of GNI to LDCs in the short term, reaching 0.20 % within the timeframe of the 2030 Agenda.
-In 2021, the EU’s collective official development assistance to LDCs accounted for 0.11 % of GNI, following a period of stagnation around this value since 2012.
+In 2022, the EU’s collective official development assistance to LDCs accounted for 0.10 % of GNI, a slight decrease compared to previous years.
 The EU has thus not progressed towards its 0.20 % target over the past few years.
-In 2021, only three Member States – Luxembourg, Sweden and Denmark – exceeded the targeted GNI ratio of ODA to LDCs.
-In addition, Finland exceeded the short-term target, with a ratio of 0.16 %.
+In 2022, only two Member States – Luxembourg and Sweden – exceeded the targeted GNI ratio of ODA to LDCs.

 ODA is only a part of several financing mechanisms